mhart/ai-to-the-world-mcp-workshop/README.md

 - Set up a functional MCP server using Cloudflare Workers
 - Understand the basic structure of an MCP server
 - Test your MCP tools using the inspector interface
+- Connect your deployed MCP server to the Cloudflare AI Playground
 - Troubleshoot common setup and connection issues

 ### Implementation